 One of the main ethical issues involved with IVF and PGD treatments is the existence of excess embryos.
-Some embryos are wanted and treasured by prospective parents, while others are not wanted.
-The most plausible solutions to this problem include: cryopreservation (freezing), donating the embryos for reproductive use by other couples, disposal, or donation for scientific research or training.
-There are as many as 400,000 frozen embryos in storage in the US alone.
+The most plausible solutions to this problem include: cryopreservation (freezing), donating the embryos for reproductive use by other couples, disposal, or donation for scientific research or training There are as many as 400,000 frozen embryos in storage in the US alone.